antmicro/renode-dpi-examples/README.md

 ## Manual compilation

 ### Building Verilator

 For simplicity, build Verilator in the `verilator` directory inside this repository to use unmodified commands from this README.
 Instead of building Verilator from source you can download the artifacts with Verilator, which is built on the CI.
 You can find it in a specific run listed on [the Actions page](https://github.com/antmicro/renode-dpi-examples/actions?query=branch%3Amain).

 #### Linux (Ubuntu)

-Use command below to build Verilator.
+Use the following command to build Verilator:

 ```bash
 sudo apt-get update && sudo apt-get install git help2man perl python3 make autoconf g++ flex bison ccache libgoogle-perftools-dev numactl perl-doc libfl2 libfl-dev zlib1g zlib1g-dev
 git clone https://github.com/verilator/verilator.git